chharvey/chharvey.github.io/blog/CSS-Architecture.md

 # Stylesheet Order

 Stylesheets should be imported in order from most generic to least generic.
 It is recommended to split stylesheets into the following categories.
-Notice the categories go from general to specific, like an *inverted pyramid*.
+Notice the categories go from general to specific, like an [inverted pyramid].

-1. global settings (site-wide, math functions, number and color constants)
+1. global project settings (`@import`s, frameworks, site-wide number and color constants)
--  reset (element selectors only)
--  layout and containers (grids, etc.)
--  tools and mixins (css helpers)
+-  helper tools (math functions, mixins for vendor-specific css, fallbacks)
--  components (parts that build Objects)
--  typographical Objects (body copy, headings, paragraphs, text-level Elements, forms, etc.)
--  modules (non-text-based Objects)
+-  unclassed base elements
+-  objects (structural patterns, layout, containers, etc.)
+-  components (specific pieces of UI with look-and-feel)
--  style trumps (states, anomalies, special cases, `!important`, etc.)
+-  utilities (trumps, hacks, states, anomalies, special cases, `!important`, etc.)

 ![An inverted pyramid illustrates how CSS stylesheets should be implemented.](images/css-pyramid-sheets.svg)

-Each of these categories are described in further detail below.

 ## Settings

-The Settings stylesheet contains all the variables, functions, and constants that you want accessible throughout the entire site.
-This file doesn't actually produce any CSS.
-Since it's imported first, every other CSS (or Less) file has access to it.
-Settings include&mdash;
+The Settings stylesheet contains all the variables, functions, and constants that you want accessible throughout the entire project.
+Since it&rsquo;s imported first, every subsequent stylesheet has access to it.

+This stylesheet is where you `@import` any other frameworks (normalize, resets, etc.).
+Imports should be at the top.

-- global variables that are used throught the site and give it its look and feel.
-Global variables such as the base font size, line height, font families, and base colors, provide the look-and-feel of the site and may be changed.
+After imports, include global site-wide constants such as main font size, line-height, font families, colors, and spacing constants that give the site its look and feel.
+They may be changed here.
-- math functions that encapsulate repetitive mathematical operations.
-These are *not* Mixins or Interfaces used for CSS; they are just helper functions.
-- global constants such as numerical values, color values, etc.

-## Reset

-The Reset stylesheet removes the browser-default styles (e.g. margins, font styles, etc.) from all HTML Elements.
-Essentially, it strips the elements down to nothing.
-This is the first stylesheet with actual CSS.
-With the Reset put into place (and nothing else), every single Element would look exactly the same.
-The reset stylesheet is very broad and general, because it comes early in the Cascade and is likely to be overridden later.

-The use of a CSS reset is controversial.
-Authors against the use of a reset would say there's no point in removing a margin if you're going to add it back in later; this is just more work for the browser.
-Proponents might say that there's no predicting how a browser might one day change the default presentation of an element (all of a sudden it might decide to just go ahead and italicize all paragraphs), so you might as well reset everything just in case.

-## Layout

-Layout stylesheets determine how and where Objects are placed on the page.
-These stylesheets will define only classes that are meant for *containers, not content*.
-Thus it is acceptable that these classes have presentational names (e.g., `left`).

-However, it should be the responsibility of the CSS/HTML author to *not* use presentational names in the HTML source.
-It is recommended to use semantic classnames, e.g. `main`, and then either implement or include the layout (grid) classes.
-This way, if the design of the page were to change, all that would need to be changed is the CSS code.

 ## Tools

-Tools are Mixins and Interfaces that, like functions, encapsulate repetitive tasks.
-These Interfaces are *not* meant to be added to Elements in the HTML source (that is, *Elements cannot instantiate Interfaces*).
-Rather, Interfaces are simply helper classes that repeat sets of CSS rules to achieve a function.
-These are likely to be implemented in higher-level Components and Objects.

-The difference between functions (in the [settings](#settings) sheet) and tools is that functions simply return values, whereas tools return styles.
-For example, [the Less `lighten(@color)` function](http://lesscss.org/functions/#color-operations-lighten) takes a color as an input and returns another color as the output.
-On the other hand, a tool such as `.fontsize(@ratio)` is a Mixin that will take a ratio as an input and returns a set of CSS rules (e.g. `font-size: (@ratio * 16px); line-height: (1.5 / @ratio);`) as the output.
-Not all tools are Mixins.
-Some are regular classes, though they should still not be added to HTML Elements.
-These are called Interfaces.
-Think of them as Mixins with zero inputs.
-There is a reason they are not zero-parameter Mixins, which you can read about in [Object-Oriented CSS](Object-Oriented-CSS.md).
+Tools are used only for encapsulating repetitive tasks.
+They should not be accessible to HTML elements (thus they should be mixins, not classes), but they may be used in subsequent stylesheets.
+There are 3 types of tools.

+### Math Functions

+Math functions make doing mathematical operations easier.
+For example you may want to define a function that averages two numbers evenly, or that adds a transparent factor (alpha) to an rgb color.
+These functions are content-ambiguous by nature, and do not produce actual CSS properties.
+They only take input values and produce output values.

+### Fallback Tools

+Fallback tools are exactly that.
+They are mixins that you want to use to encapsulate fallback rules or vendor-specific rules.
+These mixins *do* produce actual CSS, but only if they&rsquo;re included in a CSS selector.
+Displaying a flexbox, for example, needs to support multiple browsers and/or a fallback for browsers not supporting it.
+Rather than repeating the same handful of rules over and over again, use a tool that will automate this task.

+### Modules

+Modules are small tools that make your life easier.
+Like fallback tools, modules combine multiple properties to achieve an effect, except that these properties aren&rsquo;t all variations of the same thing.
+They are actually different properties that when combined take care of one task.
+One example is the `.font-size-block()` tool.

+    .font-size-block(@ratio) {
+      font-size: (@ratio * 1rem);
+      line-height: (@project_line_height / @ratio);
+      // @project_line_height is a global variable defined in the Settings sheet }

+This mixin sets the font size of a block and adjusts its line height such that the total height of the block will be an integer multiple of the project line height.
+This is a common tool used to maintain vertical rhythm.

+Other similar examples include a module that adds a bottom border to an Element but removes an equivalent amount of bottom margin, or a brand font module that requires `font-weight: bold;` every time a certain font family is set.

+Modules can also be thought of as pieces of [Objects](#objects) and [Components](#components), or <i>Legos</i> that are used repetitively throughout the project.
+They utilize reusable and abstract design patterns, but do not describe whole Objects or Components.
+More examples include a type of border used as a particular theme, or a particular amount of padding on a box.

+Again, modules should not be accessible to HTML Elements.
+They should be mixins that you include in your Less selectors.
+If a certain Object needs to use a Module, include the Module in that Object&rsquo;s class definition.

+## Base

+The Base stylesheet is the first stylesheet with real selectors.
+This is what shows up first in the compiled output CSS.
+All its selectors are unclassed HTML Elements.
+Think of it as a tailored normalize stylesheet for your project typography.
+If your project Settings sheet imports other frameworks, this stylesheet will build on top of those frameworks.
+This stylesheet is very broad and general, because it comes early in the Cascade and is likely to be overridden later.

+## Objects

+Objects are generic classes that provide cosmetic-free layout and structure for a page and its Elements.
+Any layout or grid system classes should go here, as well as other classes that are used to define an Element&rsquo;s structure without relying on context.
+Examples include the Media Object, the Nav Abstraction, and the Island Object.
+All of these objects determine layout and/or structure, but do not affect look-and-feel.

+Objects, and Components discussed below, are actual CSS classes that can be applied to HTML Elements.
+In OOP-speak, Objects and Components are classes that Elements can <i>instantiate</i>.
+Tools, on the other hand, should not be accessible to HTML Elements, only to CSS classes.
+Tools are more analogous to interfaces instead of classes.
+Elements cannot instantiate interfaces but classes can implement them.

 ## Components

-Components are pieces of Objects that are used repetitively throughout the site.
-They utilize reusable and abstract design patterns, but do not describe whole Objects.
-An example would be a type of border used as a particular theme.

-Like [tools](#tools), components should not be instantiated by HTML Elements.
-If an Element needs to "have" a certain component, it should instantiate an Object that implements that component's Interface.
-Read more about [Object-Oriented CSS](Object-Oriented-CSS.md) for details.
-Tools and components are very similar in that they group a particular set of styles to create design patterns.
-Technically, there is no real difference, but you can think of tools as **helpers for doing something** and components as **"Legos" for building Objects**.
-Tools typically have only one function (but may need more than one CSS rule to achieve it), while components typically add many features to an Object.

-## Typography

-Here we reach our first stylesheet that allows classes to be added to HTML Elements.
-In OOP-speak, Objects are classes that Elements can instantiate.
-Read more about this in [Object-Oriented CSS](Object-Oriented-CSS.md).

-Typographical Objects are mostly text-based and are used mainly in document prose.
-These include body copy, articles, headings, paragraphs, block quotes, lists, figures, tables, and text-level semantics (highlighting, etc.).
-Some authors choose to split even these categories into separate sub-stylesheets.

-This stylesheet does not use Element selectors as you would expect, but rather Objects that correspond to features of a document.
-For example, the Heading Object in this stylesheet will not have the selector `h1 {}`, but rather a class selector such as `.H {}`. *HTML elements on a page must instantiate the CSS Objects* for proper styling.
-Elements that do not instantiate an Object will be styled via [reset](#reset) or browser-default.

-There are three layers of typographical Objects: document-level, block-level, and text-level.
-Document-level Objects include styles that apply to the entire body copy or an entire article and subcomponents thereof, such as breadcrumbs and tables of content.
-It may be noted that some of these subcomponents actually contain other Objects that are to be defined later down in our inverted pyramid.
-For example, a breadcrumb link may contain a type of module defined in the [Modules](#modules) stylesheet.

-The second layer is block-level, which includes styles for elements in a document or article that group text together.
-For example, headings, paragraphs, lists, tables, etc. Again, although eachg of these things corresponds to an HTML Element, it is best to make an class (such as `.Fig` for figure-looking Objects) and then *instantiate* that class with the Element.
-This way the Objects remain Element-agnostic, meaning any Element can instantiate it.
-This makes it possible to do something like `<p class="Fig">`, in which you want a paragraph to *look* like a figure, but not actually have the semantics of the HTML `figure` Element (namely, that it may be taken out of context).

-Lastly the third layer is text-level, which styles only phrasing content.
-These Elements are used so frequently that it would actually be more inefficient to assign a class for each of them.
-For instance it would be impractical to make an `.Emph` Object and have to write `<em class="Emph">` in your code.
-Thus for this last layer, the "Objects" will be defined with their normal Element selectors.

-There is one more category of Objects that belong to the "Typographical" group: Form Objects.
-Though slightly less text-based, Form Objects are only used in `form` Elements.
-Examples include buttons, text boxes, drop-down lists, and check boxes.

-## Modules

-Modules are self-containing Objects that may be placed anywhere.
-They are not necessarily typographical or semantic (they might be instantiated by `div`s and `span`s), but their semantics are derived from their presentation.
-That is, the meaning of the Object can, for the most part, only be determined by how it looks.
-Examples include breadcrumb lists, warning labels, and word tags.
-More importantly, though, a module may not be semantic per se: it may have semantic sub-components (such as an image, heading, and paragraph) but the module as a whole is simply a grouping.
-A good example of this would be *the media object*.
+Components are recognizable pieces of UI that have a particular look-and-feel.
+Buttons, breadcrumb lists, labels, and tags are all good examples.
+These classes are built on top of Objects, but they also provide cosmetics for the Element.

+In a way, the semantics of a component is derived from its presentation (cosmetics).
+That is, the look-and-feel of an Element may determine its meaning in terms of usability.
+For example, a `span.label` might not look like anything with styles turned off, but with them on it might clearly represent a label attached to a link or something.

+Furthermore, a Component itself may not be one semantic Element; it may be a grouping of semantic Elements.
+For example a profile Component may contain an image, heading, and paragraph.
+The Component as a whole though is simply a `div`.

-## Trumps
+## Utilities

-...
+Overrides, helper classes, hacks, and things that use `!important`.